LVBullock-FSdev/MERN-CodingDojo/2_react/4_react_routing/routingpractice/README.md

-Routing Practice  - Single Page Application
+Routing Practice Assignment - Single Page Application

 Create a simple React app that can handle the following routes: